WadeCappa/RASTRE-IMM/README.rst

 GreeDIMM
 *******

-The algorithm as described in *Scalable Influence Maximization using Distributed Streaming Maximum Cover*
+This repository contains the software application described in *Scalable Influence Maximization using Distributed Streaming Maximum Cover*.

 Quickstart with Conan
 =====================